TylerAldrich814/PortfolioBuildScripts/README.md

 ├── RootFile.go
 ├── RootFile.go
 ```
-#### Requires a Firebase security key in Direcotry /Credentials( or change to where ever you'd like it to be stored.. )
+#### Requires a Firebase security key in Directory /Credentials( or where ever you'd like it to be stored.. )